 According to the legislation in the UK, a prosecutor has the legal power to take any action, that he considers appropriate, against the defendant.
-Although you should know that for some minor offences, even the prosecution would be the appropriate disposal, this fact will depend on the particularities of the case and here we can mention:
+Although you should know that for some minor offences the prosecution will depend on the particularities of the case and here we can mention:

 - what led the suspect to commit the offence and the way this was committed;

 - previous offences of the suspect, if there is the case;

 - the harm caused or the losses appeared to others, after the offence.

 Pickpocketing, shoplifting, street robbery or robbery with no serious implications are considered minor theft offences in the UK.
 But this doesn’t mean you cannot be kept in custody by the police.
 If you find yourself in this situation you have the right to defend yourself and to be released on bail until the first hearing in the court of law where you can receive a fine, a sentence, or both, depending on the circumstances and if you have a criminal record.

 How can our defence solicitor help you in minor offences charges?

 If you have been caught and arrested by the police for a minor offence charge, it is best to ask for legal advice and representation from our defence lawyers in London.
 Our team has a vast experience in these matters and can help you obtain the best possible result.
 You can be released on bail and pay a fine instead of going to jail.
 We remind that if the charges involve a crime, the situation complicates and enters the serious offences category where a full investigation will be mandatory.
-No matter the accusation, our attorneys in the UK are able to provide you with complete legal support until the charges have been dropped.
+No matter the accusation, our advisors are able to provide you with complete legal support until the charges have been dropped.

 The video below can explain how our team of criminal defense solicitors in London can help persons accused of minor offences in UK: